Tomb Raider: Underworld: Plot

 Natla provides Lara with the coordinates of Helheim, but points out that only she knows the ritual to prepare its gates, so Lara reluctantly strikes a bargain and frees her from her cell.
 Amanda attempts to stop her, but the Doppelgänger attacks and apparently kills Amanda.
 Lara dives to the ruins of Helheim under the Arctic Sea, and with Natla's preparation opens its entrance with Mjolnir.
 Lara then discovers Amelia is turned into a Thrall and is forced to shoot her.
 Natla appears and reveals that she killed Richard after his betrayal in Thailand, then sets the Doppelgänger on Lara before leaving to awaken Jörmungandr, revealed as a metaphor for the Earth's faultlines; Natla intends to activate an ancient device above the faultlines' weakpoint and trigger apocalyptic volcanic activity.
 Amanda appears and apparently throws the Doppelgänger to its death, allying with Lara to stop Natla's plan.
 Lara finds the device and destabilises it, then throws Mjolnir at Natla, knocking her into a lake of eitr.
 Lara and Amanda then use the chamber's dais travel device, escaping to the Nepalese monastery where Amelia first disappeared.
 Amanda tries to restart their fight, but backs down and leaves when Lara refuses; before she leaves, Lara bids goodbye to her mother.

 The downloadable content episodes "Beneath the Ashes" and "Lara's Shadow" are set after these events.
 The Doppelgänger, revealed to have survived, finds a disfigured Natla and is compelled through the magical command "Okh Eshivar" to take her to the Doppelgänger's birthplace in an ancient ruin.
 After the Doppelgänger restores the ruin's healing technology, Natla orders the Doppelgänger to kill Lara then itself.
 At Croft Manor, Lara finds notes on a Thrall-creating stone carved with the "Okh Eshivar" command.
 After a Thrall attacks from a cavern, she descends deeper into the catacombs and finds the stone.
-The Doppelgänger and attacks, and Lara says "Okh Eshivar" bringing the Doppelgänger under her control.
+The Doppelgänger then attacks, and Lara uses the command phrase bringing the Doppelgänger under her control.
 After Lara questions the Doppelgänger's nature and the Doppelgänger states that they are both driven by something beyond their control−compulsion for the Doppelgänger and obsession for Lara−Lara frees the Doppelgänger from all commands and sends it back to Natla as a means of avenging Alister.
 Back at the ruin, the Doppelgänger destroys the device, then watches as a trapped Natla is drowned in a rising pool of eitr.